j2zhao/tablevault/docs/core_concepts/operations.md

 * **With a provided `process_id`**: Interruptions pause the operation, maintaining locks.
 Users can restart exactly where paused by reusing the same `process_id` or setting `restart` to `True`.

 Explicitly stopping active processes uses `stop_process()`.
 Logs of operations reside in `TABLEVAULT_NAME/metadata/logs.txt`.

+For detailed use scenarios of `process_id` and basic error handling procedures, check ou [Handling Execution Errors](../workflows/errors.md).

 ---